GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ### Edit your policies

-Now that the `Reporting-Endpoint` header is configured, add a `report-to` directive to each policy for which you wish to receive violation reports; the value of the directive should be one of the named endpoints you've configured.
+Now that the `Reporting-Endpoints` header is configured, add a `report-to` directive to each policy header for which you wish to receive violation reports.
+The value of `report-to` should be one of the named endpoints you've configured.

+You can use the multiple endpoint for multiple policies, or use different endpoints across policies.

+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/rqqhNNcLiTfrXXjiEHDU.png", alt="Diagram showing that
+for each policy, the value of report-to should be one of the named endpoints you've configured.", width="800", height="271" %}

+`report-to` is not needed for **deprecation**, **intervention** and **crash** reports.
+These reports aren't bound to any policy.
+They're generated as long as a `default` endpoint is set up and are sent to this `default` endpoint.

 #### Example